aberknu/aberknu/README.md

 - 👋 Hi, I’m @aberknu
 - 👀 I’m interested in solving problems, and learning more!
 - 🌱 I’m currently learning graphic processing, full stack programming and ecomony on the side
-- 💞️ I’m looking to collaborate on school projects probably
+- 💞️ I’m looking to collaborate on school projects
 - ⚡ Fun fact: I am most happy at airport surrounded by noise and busy people

 <!---